Phantom pain

 • infection

-• too much pressure on the amputated arm or leg
+• too much pressure on your amputated arm or leg

-• an artificial limb that does not fit properly
+• an artificial limb that doesn't fit properly

 • swelling